petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 TODO: Add these as shortcuts on the project homepage?
 This could also include adding pipeline stages, etc.

-## Edit the document in a dev container
+## Edit the document in a GitHub Codespaces dev container

 Next, click "edit in GitHub Codespace."
 This will open up a new tab with an in-browser VS Code